eslint/eslint.org/src/content/drafts/eslint-config-inspector.md

 ### Config Items Overview

-In the `Configs` tab, you will see a list of all flat configuration items from your ESLint configuration file.
-This is useful especially when you are extending external configurations or having dynamically generated configurations.
-This feature gives you the transparency to see how those configurations are resolved and augmented into your project.
+In the "Configs" tab, you will see a list of all configuration objects from your configuration file.
+This is especially useful when you are including external configurations or have dynamically generated configurations.
+This feature gives you the transparency to see how those configurations are resolved and augmented in your project.

 ![Screenshot of Configs Overview](/assets/images/blog/2024/config-inspector-configs.png)

 ### Filepath Matching

-In the `Configs` tab, you can also use the search input to match with a filepath to see which rules are enabled or disabled for that specific file:
+In the "Configs" tab, you can enter a file path to see which rules are enabled or disabled for that specific file:

 ![Screenshot of Filepath Matching](/assets/images/blog/2024/config-inspector-filepath-filter.png)